leftCoast/LC_neoPixel/README.md

 **What is it?
 What can it do for me?**
-The founding idea behind this library is to allow setting NeoPixel colors from our colorObj(s).
-This also includes reading the NeoPixel colors back into our colorObj(s).
-This in itself opens up NeoPixles to a variety of color Operations supplied by the colorObj class.

-On top of this is the ability to shift a line of pixels left or right.
-Also to roll rings of pixels clockwise or counter clockwise.
+This library allows setting and retereving NeoPixel colors using our colorObj class.
+Shifting a strings of pixels left or right and to rolling rings of pixels clockwise or counter clockwise.
 (Great for goggles.)

+The included chainPixel class allows groups of pixels to be coded independantly from each other, while running off of a single processor pin.

+But we are going to wait on that for a bit.